razbag18/myob-tic-tac-toe/readme.md

 How to Play
 -----------

-* Created with Javascript, open the index.html file and then hit OPTION + COMMAND + J to open the console on Mac, or CTRL + SHIFT + K on Windows.
+* Created with Javascript, open the index.html file and then hit OPTION + COMMAND + J to open the console on Mac, or CTRL + SHIFT + J on Windows.

 * Game will automatially load in the console.
 First player is assigned as X, second player O.